Sexual & Gender Diversity

 When we talk about sexual orientation and gender identity, it’s important to understand the terms below:

-- sexual orientation: a person’s emotional and sexual attraction to others.
-It can be fluid and may or may not reflect sexual behaviours
+- Sexual Orientation: A person’s emotional and sexual attraction to others.
+It can change and may or may not be the same as a person’s sexual behaviour.

-- gender identity: a person’s internal sense of identity as female, male, both or neither, regardless of their biological sex
+- Gender/Gender Identity: A person’s internal sense of identity as female, male, both or neither, regardless of their sex.

-- gender expression: how a person presents their gender.
-This can include their appearance, name, and pronoun (e.g., he, she, they, zie, zim)
+- Gender Expression: How a person expresses their gender.
+This can include how they look, the name they choose, the pronoun they use (e.g., he, she, zie, zim) and their social behaviour.

 Sexuality is an important and central part of every human being.
 Heterosexual and cisgender identities are often considered ‘normal’ and the only identities valued in our society.
 Many people use words that assume everyone is heterosexual and cisgender (heteronormative language).
 An example of this would be using ‘boyfriend’ or ‘girlfriend’ instead of ‘partner’ without realizing it excludes sexual and gender minorities.
 You can’t assume someone’s sexual orientation or gender identity by looking at them.